Effective Term: | 2025/20 |

 Brief description of the Unit |

-This unit supports the professional experience in the Bachelor of Education (Early Childhood Education) in which the Pre-Service Teachers (PSTs) complete a 15-day field based early childhood placement with children under three years.
-The PSTs are introduced to the individual and collective understandings of the education professional.
-Learning is framed within the context of developing practices and knowledge associated with becoming an active and engaged professional early childhood teacher.
-PSTs will examine verbal and non-verbal communication strategies to support the learning and engagement of young children.
-Effective communication strategies to work with the professional learning community and parents/carers are considered.
-Drawing on the relevant legislative policies, PSTs consider their ethical responsibility to young children and describe strategies that support the wellbeing and safety of young children in early childhood settings.
-PSTs are required to complete the activities outlined in Professional Experience Assessment Report (Form A).
-This will take place in collaboration with their Mentor Teacher in the early childhood setting in which the placement occurs.
-The PSTs will also document their professional learning in Professional Experience Pre-Service Teacher Learning Log (Form B) supported by their assigned University Mentor. |
+This unit supports the 15-day professional experience placement for Bachelor of Education (Early Childhood Education) students, working with children under three years of age.
+Pre-Service Teachers (PSTs) are introduced to both individual and collective understandings of the education profession, with learning framed around developing the practices and knowledge required to become active, engaged early childhood teachers.
+PSTs will explore verbal and non-verbal communication strategies to support young children's learning and engagement, as well as effective approaches to working with the professional learning community and parents/carers.
+Drawing on relevant legislative frameworks and policies, PSTs will examine their ethical responsibilities to young children and identify strategies that promote their wellbeing and safety within early childhood settings.
+Throughout the placement, PSTs are required to complete designated professional learning activities in collaboration with their assigned mentors. |

 Grade Scheme: | Ungraded (S, UN) |